 Ultimately, Eric meets his demise while in the hospital with his final words being, “The crow said, 'don’t look.'”
 A year later, he is brought back by a mystical crow.
 He experiences a short period of amnesia but steadily regains his memory through contact with objects that belonged to him before.
 With full knowledge of the tragic events that transpired, Eric goes on a quest for revenge picking out the thugs who raped and killed his wife and brutally taking them out.
-However, he doesn’t stop there and becomes an anti-hero, avenging the innocent by viciously killing those who prey on them.
+However, he doesn’t stop there.
+He becomes an anti-hero, avenging the innocent by viciously killing those who prey on them.

 4. Drax the Destroyer aka Arthur Douglas

 While standing really still doesn’t make him invisible, Drax is, all the same, an incredibly powerful character in the Marvel comics.
 He was created by Jim Starlin and made his first appearance in Iron Man issue 55 February 1973.
 His prodigious desire to kill Thanos was openly communicated through this issue.
 However, to fully grasp the origin of this character, we would have to go to Captain Marvel issue 32, which came out in 1974.